Protein Consumption: Finding the Right Balance

 Proteins are organic molecules made up of amino acids, truly the building blocks of all life since you can find them in every part of your body.
 Your bones, muscles, organs, skin, hair, and eyelashes are all made of amino acids, every single cell.
 So by that alone, you can start to realize the importance of proteins, or more accurately amino acids, for us humans.

-Now, these amino acids come in two forms: essentials and non-essentials.
+Now, these amino acids come in two forms: essential and non-essential.
 This basically means that some of these amino acids your body can make on its own, the non-essentials, and others it needs to get from food, the essential amino acids.
 And even there’s a small group that is conditionally essential, which means our body could create on its own but under some specific circumstances, like high levels of stress, might not be able to and would need to get from our food.

 Now all of these amino acids will combine in different ways through chemical bonds and start twisting and rearranging to form tridimensional structures that are the building blocks of our body structures, cells, enzymes, hormones, neurotransmitters, immune cells like antibodies, etc.

 Too much protein that we consume in our diets gets digested and broken down into their individual amino acids, these get absolved and go to our plasma pool of amino acids which circulates with our blood and is the source from where all tissues and cells in the body can draw when needed and trade with the amino acids and eating too much protein in our cells.

 As we have already seen protein is used to produce very important molecules in our body.
 So limited without adequate can you eat too much protein intake, and our bodies can’t function well at all.

 Can you eat too much protein helps replace worn-out cells, transports various substances throughout the body, aids in growth and repair, regulates our bodies' function, protects our bodies through the immune system, and many others.